The Intangible Cultural Heritage of Hong Kong

 ^ Cantonese opera was inscribed onto the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity, making it a world ICH item.

-Nanyin (southern tunes), spring and autumn ancestral worship of clans, the Tin Hau Festival in Hong Kong, Mid-Autumn Festival - the Pok Fu Lam fire dragon dance, the Taoist ritual tradition of the Zhengyi school, the sek pun (basin feast), Hong Kong-style milk tea making technique, the paper crafting technique, the sewing techniques of Hong Kong-style cheongsam and kwan kwa wedding costume, and the bamboo theatre building technique were recommended by the Intangible Cultural Heritage Advisory Committee (ICHAC) after deliberation on the 480 items of the first ICH inventory of Hong Kong.
-The Government then launched a three-month public consultation during February and May 2017 to gauge public views on these 10 recommended items.
+Nanyin (southern tunes), spring and autumn ancestral worship of clans, the Tin Hau Festival in Hong Kong, Mid-Autumn Festival - the Pok Fu Lam fire dragon dance, the Taoist ritual tradition of the Zhengyi school, the sek pun (basin feast), Hong Kong-style milk tea making technique, the paper crafting technique, the technique of making Hong Kong cheongsam and kwan kwa wedding costume, and the bamboo theatre building technique were recommended by the ICH Advisory Committee after deliberation on the 480 items of the first ICH inventory of Hong Kong.
+The HKSAR Government then launched a three-month public consultation during February and May 2017 to gauge public views on these 10 recommended items.
 More than 200 public opinions were received with the majority of the public supporting the recommendations.

-The ICHAC deliberated on and endorsed the selection criteria of the Representative List as follows:
+The ICH Advisory Committee deliberated on and endorsed the selection criteria of the Representative List as follows: